johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/overview1.en.md

 Today it is rare to see more than a dozen attendees at a council meeting in a town of 30,000 people.
 Is this still democracy?

-Meetings are sometimes broadcast on TV, for the few who watch them.
+Meetings are sometimes broadcast on TV, bit few watch them.
 Some newspapers report on some issues.
-But few people know much of what occurs.
+But few people know most of what transacts during these meetings.

 There are many fine people who enter public office in order to improve their communities.
-But the current opaque system makes it too easy for others to use their office to benefit themselves.
+But the current opaque system makes it too easy for others to use the office to benefit themselves.

-The purpose of Govmeeting is provide quick and easy access into the day by day decisions that their officials make and more insight into what those decisions mean.
+The purpose of Govmeeting is provide quick and easy access into official decisions that their representatives make and insight into what they mean.

 ## Features